bahrus/mount-polyfill/README.md

 If no import is specified, it would go straight to doCallbackIf.
 If no doCallbackIf is specified, it would go straight to callback.

+Why "mount"?
+It is shorter than "orchestrate" and is used quite  bit in current frameworks (whereas orchestrate isn't).

+One meaning of "mount" is defined by various dictionaries as "to launch and carry out" which is precisely what we want to do with this api.

 The import can also be a function:

 ```JavaScript